ProvableHQ/sdk/rust/develop/README.md

 <br/>
-The Aleo Development Server is a REST server that can perform the proving and verification operations necessary to create Aleo program deployments/executions and send them to the Aleo network.
+The Aleo Development Server is a REST server that can perform the proving and verification operations necessary to create Aleo program deployments/executions and broadcast them to the Aleo network.
 It is intended to be used within a trusted context such as a local development environment, CI/CD pipeline, or a private network within a cloud.
 <br/>